Maialata, Festival of the Pig

 HANDS-ON WORKSHOPS

-Break out into 90-minute workshops, in which you previously enrolled, and learn how to make sausage, stuffed pasta, ragù, and other exciting Italian specialties
+Break out into workshops, in which you previously enrolled, and learn how to make sausage, pasta, gnocchi, pickled things, and other Italian classics.

-The day's work presented in a multi-course dinner in the underground cellar,
+The day's work presented in a multi-course dinner in the heated and covered terrazza,

 (menu below)